Referred to as Parc Jean-Drapeau in French, the Jean Drapeau Park is comprised of two islands in the St. Lawrence River in Montreal.

 When the place is not closed due to COVID-19 the Biosphère operates a selection of exhibits all dedicated to exploring the impacts of climate change and other environmental issues.

 Admission to the Biosphère varies depending on age.
-2021 admission rates are listed below:
+Admission rates as of January, 2022, are listed below:

 For more information visit the Biosphère website.